fabricioAburto/JavaReforcement/README.md

 double salary = 2300.89d;
 ```

-#### Type Casting
+#### Type Casting 💪🏼

 Something we can get some situations when we work with two different type of numbers and we have to solve that need.
-For doing that, we have to cases:
+For doing that, we have two cases:

 ##### Widening Casting
 This type of casting is automatically always the following flow: when the value to convert is smaller than the desired one.